 These copies are called derived images.
-To differentiate derived image files (which all have the same date of acquisition) an index letter is added after the date (for instance 20141020_131254a_IR.BMP).
+To differentiate derived image files (which all have the same date of acquisition) an index letter is added after the date (for instance 20181020_131254a_IR.PNG).
 When all letters from a to z have been used, the letter z is re-used and the existing file with this name is overwritten.

-Note that a visible image is not created for the derived file, since the visible image associated with the original file also applies to the derived file.
+NOTE: A visible image is not created for the derived file, since the visible image associated with the original file also applies to the derived file.